mcgivrer/fromClassToGame/src/docs/chapters/02-adding-a-structure.md

 Our game will start with a main entry point: the run(argv) method.

-This main method will delegate all the sub rpocessing to other methods:
+This main method will delegate all the sub processing to other methods:

 - `initialize(argv)` will get cli parameters to set new values for title, width and height of the game window. more to come in the next chapters.
-- `loop()` is the core processing for our game, this where all will happened.
+- `loop()` is the core processing for our game, this where all will happen.

 ### The LOOP